Monday, December 28, 2009

 But as I researched and read on, I came across something about the "Country's available credit" that no one at the "'fire" could explain to my satisfaction.
 And then there was this:

-On August 15, 1971 the U.S. government announced that it was "ending the dollar's convertibility, closing the gold window, cutting the dollar's tie to gold, and allowing the dollar to float."
+On August 15, 1971 the U.S. government announced that it was "ending the dollar's convertibility, closing the gold window, cutting the dollar's tie to gold, and allowing the dollar to float."and this:

 Nobody could explain that one either.
 Because this stuff wasn't about the currency in the first place.
 It was all about gold.
 And I let myself get caught up in it for a while.